Harry Manning: Personal life

 On January 30, 1940 Manning married Florence Isabella Trowbridge Heaton (1916–2008).
 Also a pilot, she had met him in 1934 and shared his interest in aviation.
 Their union produced a daughter, Florence, but they divorced in 1942.

 After his retirement from the United States Lines he married Mildred Bachmann Eisenhardt (1902–1988); they remained married until his death.

 While Manning's formal education was limited, he was self-taught on several subjects and could quote lines from Shakespeare's Troilus and Cressida.
 He was regarded as an excellent dancer and the ship stewards sent him the best dance partners.
 He was however uncomfortable in making small talk but did learn the social graces needed to host the captain's table.
 His passenger receptions tended to be small, formal, and brief and if it dragged on he would say that he had to go to the bridge to cut it short.
 During his convalescence from his 1938 accident he had learned to play the piano, and even had a grand piano in his quarters on the America.

 Manning had a reputation for being hot-tempered and very self-assured.
 In recalling an altercation with the master of the Leviathan he admitted, "I was an awful son of a bitch in those days."
 Of his own skills he once remarked, "Navigation in bad weather was my specialty."
-One passenger remarked, "You don’t always get a glad hand when you sail with Manning, but you feel dammed safe."
+One passenger remarked, "You don’t always get a glad hand when you sail with Manning, but you feel damned safe."

 He retired to a quiet and private life of lecturing and consultant work.
 He died at his home in Saddle River, NJ on August 1, 1974.
 He was buried at Arlington National Cemetery with the rank "Captain, US Navy", his rank at the end of WWII.